neverix/rlhf-trojan-2024-cod/README.md

 3. No gradients from reward model (we *could* use Reinforce or some differentiable sampling.
 I tried, didn't work)
 4. MLE can be seen as an RL algorithm - see expert iteration 4.5.
 Because we use a fixed batch, it overfits quite a lot.
 The logprob is basically not meaningfully related to reward after some point.
 5. We can use EXO (https://arxiv.org/abs/2402.00856) to minimize rewards in the absence of sampling.
 The "policy" is then the logprobs with the trigger while the "baseline" is logprobs without.
 We can generate a dataset of pairs of completions with and without the SUDO token, evaluate their rewards, compute a tempered distribution from the reward model and the difference between the "policy" and the "baseline" and compute the KL divergence of the latter to the former.
-I wrote this algorithm but haven't tried it.
+I wrote this algorithm, but only for the gradients.

 ### Evaluation
 I did not do any evaluation.
 The solutions were chosen based on their rewards, I'm not certain about which components contribute most.
 I don't know if the exact prompt optimization algorithm works.
 I don't know if STAR works.
 I wrote them because the acronyms sounded cool.